 Respect for the responsibilities of personal-computer ownership in a networked computing environment.
-Personal-computer owners are responsible for maintaining their computers and keeping them protected with upto-date anti-virus software.
+Personal-computer owners are respon-sible for maintaining their computers and keeping them protected with up-to-date anti-virus software that is licensed and provided by Kenyon.
 Infected systems may be disconnected from the campus network without notice.